antoine-le-calloch/Automatic-cookies-refusal-WEB-extension/README.md

 # Cookies blocker
 ## Overview
-A browser extension designed to automatically refuse unnecessary cookies on websites.
+A browser extension crafted to automatically refuse unnecessary cookies on websites.

 This project is licensed under the MIT License.
 See the LICENSE file for details.